 Ethics, trust and integrity are often challenged in an investment banking job.
 Look at the sub prime crisis, the near collapse of the mortgage giant, Fannie Mae, and the restatement of financial accounts of several investment banking firms in recent years.
 It is often unethical (or even unlawful) practices that are the main contributors to situations like these.
 Discuss an instance when you had to make an ethical decision – what did you take into consideration?
 How did you finally come to a decision?
 These are insights into how you work and what the firm can expect from you in tough situations.

 Be ready for this one.
 Be confident but not cocky.
 Highlight that you are the right candidate because you can hit the ground running and are flexible enough to move with the changing environment.
-As Lehman Brothers puts it, the core competencies essential to an investment banking career are: problem solving ability, professional attitude with willingness to adapt and remain flexible, leadership and communication abilities, resourcefulness and the drive to succeed.
+The core competencies essential to an investment banking career are: problem solving ability, professional attitude with willingness to adapt and remain flexible, leadership and communication abilities, resourcefulness and the drive to succeed.

 Investment banking jobs involve long hours and a lot of hard work – there are simply no two ways about it.
 That does not mean that firms want to hire people without a personality and other interests outside of work.
 Highlight activities you enjoy that demonstrate risk taking, recharging and an outgoing personality.
 Let you personal life reflect what investment banking firms are looking for.